 Antivirus software isn't the only protection your computer needs.
 If you don't have a firewall, you're leaving all your files and sensitive information vulnerable.
 Effectively:

 Antivirus = the border patrol checking what's allowed in.

 Firewall = the fence stopping it getting there in the first place.

 So why aren't we all going firewall mad?
-That's because these days we tend to connect to the web via a router, rather than just a modem, and routers provide a hardware firewall.
+We tend to connect to the web via a router, rather than just a modem, and routers provide a hardware firewall.
 Make sure yours is switched on and set to a high enough security level.
 Consult the manual or search online for the make and model number if you don't know how to check.

-While you're there, check your router password has been changed from its default.
-You'd be surprised at how many connections are hacked (and how much havoc wreaked) simply because the standard password hasn't been changed.
+While you're there, check you've changed your router password from its factory-set default.
+You'd be surprised how many connections are hacked (and how much havoc gets wreaked) because the standard password hasn't been changed.
 Spend a little time to get your settings right here, as router firewalls give a higher level of protection than software ones.